glennlaursen/vdm-plantuml-plugin/README.md

 For information about using the plugin on VS Code see the [VDM-VSCode wiki](https://github.com/overturetool/vdm-vscode/wiki/Translation#Translate-to-UML).

 ## Bi-directional Mapping:
 The following section describes the common form between PlantUML class diagrams and VDM models.
-This common form is defined by defining UML constructs using VDM components.
+This common form is described by defining UML constructs using VDM components.

 Before defining UML constructs like attributes, operations and associations, the way VDM types are treated in PlantUML will be described.